 Subdivision and Land Development

-Wyoming County does have a Subdivision and Land Development Ordinance.
+Available here below is the Wyoming County Subdivision and Land Development Ordinance

-The subdivision and land development process may include planning, acquisition of government permits, subdivision, construction of access roads, installation of utilities, landscaping and drainage.
+The subdivision and land development process may require or include planning, acquisition of government permits, conveyance of land ownership by recording of new title deed, construction of access roads, installation of utilities, landscaping, and stormwater control and erosion-prevention infrastructure, and more.

-Five municipalities have adopted their own Subdivision and Land Development Ordinances.
+Four (4) municipalities have adopted their own Subdivision and Land Development Ordinances:

 Wyoming County Office of Community Planning